British Rail Class 701: Construction and delays

 SWR's Business Plan for 2022–2023, published in July 2022, acknowledged that "continuing problems ... have prevented the start of driver training and delayed the programme of train acceptance", and included a commitment to "introduce the new Arterio fleet as soon as possible".
 This will involve SWR agreeing on new roll-out milestones for the project with the Department for Transport.

-A further update in December 2022 stated that SWR had by then formally accepted 24 finished units and repeated the commitment to introduce the fleet into service "as early in [2023] as possible", though a concurrent statement from the Department for Transport indicated that work to finalise a service-standard software package for the trains was still underway and that driver training had not yet commenced.
+A further update in December 2022 stated that 24 finished units had been accepted, as well as repeating the commitment to introduce the fleet into service "as early in [2023] as possible".
+A concurrent statement from the Department for Transport indicated that work to finalise a service-standard software package for the trains was still underway and that driver training had not yet commenced.